kzar/davemail/README.md

 ## TODO

-- The tag to folder mapping seems to get messed up when you send an email from one of your accounts to another one of your accounts.
-It seems that "inbox" tag gets lost on the receiving end the second time mail is synced.
+- `maintain_tag_folder_mapping` does not behave well when enabled for multiple accounts if an email is forwarded between the accounts.
+It is moved to the first account's Maildir, even if the mail should exist in both Maildirs.
+  That, in turn, screws up the tags.
 - Figure out how to consider the address the original email was to when forwarding emails.
 Currently, the wrong alias is often used.
-- Figure out why forwarded messages sometimes get mangled.
-- Ditch webmail/mobile email completely?!
 - [Set up imapnotify to trigger mbsync, rather than polling.][10]
 - Sending emails using msmtp blocks Emacs, which sucks when the connection to Fastmail is slow.